 Exempt employees are paid monthly, and non-exempt employees are paid bi-weekly.
-Please see the section labeled "Fair Labor Standards Act - Exempt versus Non-Exempt Classification" for information about this classification.
+Please see Section 4.4 of this handbook for information about this classification.
 If a scheduled payday falls on a weekend or holiday, employees will be paid on or before the day preceding the weekend or holiday.